ravardh/GIETU_SuperCoderBatch2/README.md

-This is being Used to Upload the Daily Work
+This is being Used to Upload the Daily Work for TNP Classes.

+-------UTTAM__KUMAR__SAHOO----------